 Ensure the phone is switched on and in service.
-Press $\beta$ as many times as needed (e.g. to exit a call, to exit a menu, etc.) to clear the display.
-Enter the emergency number, then press $\beta$ .
+Disconnect the connectivity cable, if attached.
+Press as many times as needed (e.g. to exit a call, to exit a menu, etc.) to clear the display.
+Enter the emergency number, then press

 Give your location.
 Do not end the call until told to do so.